Facts About Copper

 - Copper’s important properties include electrical conductivity, corrosion resistance and superior heat transfer, electrical.

-- Copper has more than 570 alloys, it can be easily alloyed with other metals.
+- Copper has more than 570 alloys and can be easily alloyed with other metals.

 Facts About Copper Alloy